 - Mary Thornton (born 1840) was still a schoolmistress in Cambridge in 1881, together with her sister Jane.
 In 1901, when she was aged 60 and described herself as a retired schoolmistress, she was in Leamington, paying a visit to John Thornton, an author and schoolmaster born in Cambridge in 1842/3) and his wife Martha.

 - Mrs Emma Alden, née Thornton (born 1842) was living with her husband, the butcher Thomas Alden, and one servant at 228 Essex Road, Islington in 1871.
 They were still there in 1881, when their niece Kate Alden (19), a student at Bedford College, was living with them.
 By 1901 Thomas (63) had retired, and he and Emma, with Emma’s sister Lydia, were living at Ingleside, Headington with one servant.
 Emma’s husband died at The Farm, Old Headington on 1 March 1906 and in 1911 she was living at 48 Lonsdale Road in Summertown with her sister Lydia.
 She died at Northern House Summertown at the age of 82 on 28 February 1925.
-Her effects came to "926 12s.
+Her effects came to £926 12s.
 9d.

 - Mrs Elizabeth Shippey née Thornton (born 1844) was living at 52 Sidney Street, Cambridge in 1881 with her husband George (an ironmonger employing four men and three boys) and their children George (8), Mabel (3), and Allan (1), plus two servants.
 They were living at 4 Warkworth Street, Cambridge in 1891 and had another son: Maurice (9).
 They were still there in 1901, with none of the children at home.
 Elizabeth died at 18 Warkworth Street, Cambridge on 21 May 1904.
 Her effects came to £2,623 15s.
 2d.

 - John Henry Thornton (born 1845): see separate grave